Common Fabric Types

 Stretch - Rubber or man-made plastic fibers (such as spandex and anidex) that are naturally elastic or man-made fibers, highly twisted, heat-set, and untwisted to leave a strong crimp.
 Polyester has a certain degree of natural stretch and more can be given to the yarn in the processing or in the finishing of the fabric.
 Occasionally, polyester woven fabrics are described as stretch fabrics.
 Usually, stretch implies a degree of visible give in a fiber or fabric that stretches and then returns quickly to its original shape.
-Stretch fabrics are sometirnes described as elastic.
+Stretch fabrics are sometimes described as elastic.

 Suede Cloth – A woven or knitted fabric of cotton, man-made fibers, wool, or blends, finished to resemble suede leather.
 It is used in sport coats, gloves, linings, and cleaning cloths.

 Sueded – Sueded fabrics are brushed, sanded or chemically treated for extra softness.
 'Suede' yarns are generally thick and plush.

 Supplex® - Supplex® is a state-of-the-art nylon fabric.
 It was specially engineered by DuPont to provide the soft, supple touch of cotton with the strength, durability and performance advantages of nylon.
 It has high water and wind resistant properties, high abrasion and is tear resistant.
 Supplex® manages moisture and keeps its vibrant color, wash after wash.
 Clothes made of Supplex® will never fuzz or pill.

 Surah - A light weight, lustrous twill weave constructed fabric with a silk-like hand.
 Surah is the fabric of ties, dresses, and furnishings.
 It is available in silk, polyester, and rayon.